 SSTables(Sorted Sequence Tables).
 Bloom filters are used to eliminate unnecessary search and binary search is used on candidate levels.

-Multiple types of compaction are supported - secret sauce for supporting various workloads.
+- Multiple types of compaction are supported - secret sauce for supporting

 - Leveled compaction uses exponentially increasing size targets.